Lecilufa-Kai/hse24/README.md

 3.At project root, docker run -p 8123:8123 kai/exchange-rate-service

 **how to stop application in docker**<br>
-1.At project root, docker ps , find the 'CONTAINER ID' 2.At project root, docker stop 'CONTAINER ID' <br>
+1.At project root, docker ps , find the 'CONTAINER ID' <br>
+2.At project root, docker stop 'CONTAINER ID' <br>